Just-in-Time (JIT) vs. Just-in-Case (JIC) - Inventory Strategies in the Business Environment

 – Inventory levels are minimized to meet customer demand and reduce costs.

-– Less storage space required, resulting in lower inventory costs.
+– Less storage space is required, resulting in lower inventory costs.

 🔒 JIC:

-– Precautionary storage for unforeseen events and shortages.
+– Precautionary stockpiling for unforeseen events and shortages.

 – Protection against uncertainties such as natural disasters or supplier problems.